 Many of you know I started a software company in 1997 called AlterMedia, to develop and support a product I created called Studio Suite, a ‘studio management software’.
+In April 2019 I sold Studio Suite to Adatasol, a software development company based in Cleveland.

 Our industry has an annual conference every year, the NAB (National Association of Broadcaster) show, in April in Las Vegas.
 In 2013, someone from Azam Media came by our booth.
 Azam is a company in east Africa, based in Tanzania, that started by milling grains (flour, corn, etc) for eastern Africa, then expanded to water, sodas, juices, a satilite TV service, their own TV channels, and oddly, a marine company that provides ferries to Zanzibar, a nearby island-state.
 The owner of Azam is ‘the richest man in Africa’.